Philology

 reality.

-pallid form we may call it Platonism; it is the central teaching of the
+pallid form we may call the principle Platonism; it is the central

 the New, "Inasmuch as ye have done it unto the least of these, my